staeter/work-in-progress/dialogue.md

 #### Elm

 [Elm](https://elm-lang.org/) has the best compiler messages and maintainability around.
+It has a very young ecosystem which comes with drawbacks as it lacks many libraries and tools that can be found in main stream languages.

 #### Gren